IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 ---

 ## Suggestions
-*Finally, you should suggest any additional features that would be useful/interesting.
-For example, what else could you do with these data?
-How might you want to modify the plot to be more descriptive?
-What summary statistics might you want to calculate with these data?*

-## Suggestions (Ling)
 - Our API code above selected route "Q" in NYC MTA system as an example.
 Users can select any one of the 30 routes in MTA system that they wish to analyze.
 - For the scatter plot, the plot can be drawn with more degree of distinction and the waiting time is better plotted on.
 - In the time gap plot, users are also free to select any one of the train stops that they wish to know the arrival schedule of by modifying the "id" variable.